ruby-amqp/rubymarchhare.info/articles/connecting.md

 ## Disconnecting

-To close a connection, use the `HotBunnies::Session#close` function.
+To close a connection, use the `MarchHare::Session#close` function.
 This will automatically close all channels of that connection first:

 ``` ruby